 Hunting trips at Kawdy Outfitters are based out of our comfortable camps, which in most situations, allows us to avoid heavy backpacking packs with tents and other camping gear.
 On most of our hunts, hunters will simply need to carry a day pack.
 But even a day pack can get surprisingly heavy.
 Streamlining the gear while minimizing the weight load is imperative.

 High Quality Clothing

-The highest quality clothing for hunts is also the lightest in your pack.
+The highest quality clothing will not only perform well – it will be the lightest weight and most packable.
 Gaiters, rain gear and a few layers of clothing should not add more than a few pounds.
 And for their comfort, these items are worth the weight.
 Having that down jacket and a pair of dry socks after a wet slog up the mountain will keep you comfortable and in the field longer.
 Go for quality, keep it light and bring along the clothing you will need in the field.

 Streamline Your Optics

 Optics are tricky because they add weight but also play a serious role in the hunt.
 This becomes especially true while glassing and field judging stone sheep, mountain goats and mountain caribou in the high country.
 Always bring along your best binoculars and keep them at the ready in a chest harness along with a rangefinder.
 For moose hunts and anything taking place in close range, a spotting scope may not be required.
 While most hunters want one along, consult with the guide first because you might share a scope in the field.
 When looking at high country basins for goats and sheep, having your own is nice.